 If you have a crash in your private car and your passengers are injured, they can claim either off your policy or the other driver’s, depending on who is at fault.
 In a private hire taxi, however, they can claim directly from you if you don’t have the right type of cover in place.
 This can be incredibly expensive, as injury claims can end up costing thousands of pounds.

 What’s more, driving a private hire taxi or Uber means you’ll cover more miles each year.
 Even if you’re a good driver this automatically carries more risk for your insurers.
-It’s statistical fact that the more time you spend on the road, the more likely you are to have an accident.
+It’s a statistical fact that the more time you spend on the road, the more likely you are to have an accident.

 Private hire insurance generally also comes with greater protection for loss of earnings.
 Whereas in a typical situation, an off-the-road driver can find transport to work some other way, you as a taxi driver lose work if you don’t have a vehicle.
-This is a big and important difference with private hire and Uber insurance.
+This is a big and important difference between private hire and Uber insurance.

 How is Uber insurance different from normal vehicle insurance?